2023 Turkey–Syria earthquakes: Rupture propagation

 Preliminary analysis based on seismology and observations of surface rupture suggest rupture along a branch of the DST before transitioning onto the EAF where most of the faulting was observed.
-The initial rupture at the site of the epicenter of the M7.8 shock on the Narlı Fault, the northernmost section of the DST.
+The initial rupture at the site of the epicenter of the 7.8 shock on the Narlı Fault, the northernmost section of the DST.
 The fault ruptured unilaterally northwards until it reached the Pazarcık segment of the East Anatolian Fault.
 Ruptures then continued bilaterally to the northeast and southwest along this segment.
 This subevent on the Narlı Fault corresponded to a 7.0 earthquake which ruptured for 20 seconds.
 It had a focal mechanism corresponding to oblique-normal faulting.
 A preliminary analysis of near-field (within 1 km of the fault rupture) seismic records indicates that the initial rupture speed transitioned to supershear after propagating about 19.5 km away from the epicenter along the Narlı Fault before it reached the EAF.
 Back projection suggests the total rupture length was ~560 km.

-The rupture continued northeast onto the Ekernek segment and to the southwest onto the Amanos segment.
+The rupture continued northeast onto the Erkenek segment and to the southwest onto the Amanos segment.
 The northeastern rupture ceased 55 seconds after initiation while the southwestern rupture ceased near Antakya about 80 seconds later.
 A 6.8 aftershock occurring 11 minutes later and west of the first M>7 epicenter may have ruptured along the Sakçagöz Fault, the next segment of the DST to the south.
 Rupture along the EAF during the event occurred at subshear velocity (maximum 3.2 km per second).
 An analysis of near-field seismic data revealed transient supershear rupture episodes throughout the EAF rupture.
 Supershear rupture occurred along the northernmost section of the Narlı Fault where it meets the EAF.
 The rupture transitioned onto the EAF and propagated northeast at supershear velocity until its termination near Malatya.
 Rupture towards the southwest was mostly subshear, but at the southern termination in Hatay, where the fault has multiple branches and kinks, supershear was likely observed.
 Supershear rupture at the southern termination contributed to the intense ground motion in Antakya.

 The second M>7 earthquake initiated on a separate fault known as the Çardak–Sürgü Fault Zone, part of the northern strand of the East Anatolian Fault.
 The rupture propagated bilaterally along the Çardak segment, continuing eastwards onto the Sürgü segment before continuing eastwards to Malatya along the northeast–southwest trending Doğanşehir Fault Zone.
 Rupture also propagated towards the southwest along the Çardak segment.
 The total rupture length was estimated at 160 km.
 The westward-propagating rupture occurred at supershear velocity (maximum 4.8 km per second) while the eastward-propagating rupture occurred at subshear velocity (maximum 2.8 km per second).
 The rupture lasted about 35 seconds.

 The 6.4 aftershock on 20 February occurred along the Hatay Fault.
 The focal mechanism indicated normal faulting along a northeast–southwest striking fault.